coreruleset/documentation/content/development/crs_toolchain.md

 ### Test the Toolchain

-You should now be able to use the crs-toolchain.
-Try to run the following in your shell:
+It should now be possible to use the crs-toolchain.
+Test this by running the following in a shell:

 ```bash
 printf "(?:homer)? simpson\n(?:lisa)? simpson" | crs-toolchain regex generate -